Estimate Time5 min

 Why automating investing and savings works

 Automating your savings doesn't sound like a big investing insight.
 But it's a small trick that actually works because permanently changing behavior is hard.
 "People tend to stay the course that they’re on.
 This means that if you can make the decision to start, it’s easier to continue.
-But making decisions can be hard, too; automation means you only have to make the decision once," says Brianna Middlewood, director of behavioral economics research at Fidelity.
+But making decisions can be hard too; automation means you only have to make the decision once," says Brianna Middlewood, director of behavioral economics research at Fidelity.

 Think about the most effective automated investment plan around: the workplace savings plan.
 The money you contribute never hits your bank account.
 Since you don't see it come in or go out, you don't think about it.
-After the account is set up, all you need to do is check in and marvel at your savings progress—and maybe rebalance your investments as necessary.
+After the account is set up, all you need to do is check in and review your savings progress—and maybe rebalance your investments as necessary.

 Read Viewpoints on Fidelity.com: How to start investing